Mead Corp. v. Tilley: Judgment

-Justice Thurgood Marshall, writing for the Court, held that only after an employer has met PBGC conditions to fund plans can it recoup ‘excess’ funds that would not need to cover promised benefits.
+Justice Thurgood Marshall, writing for the Court, held that only after an employer has met PBGC conditions to fund plans can it recoup "excess" funds that would not need to cover promised benefits.
+Citing the test in Chevron U.S.A., Inc. v.
+Natural Resources Defense Council, Inc., 467 U.S. 837 (1984), the Court held that the statute at issue "in no way indicate[d] an intent to confer a right upon plan participants to recover unaccrued benefits."